threedteam/tsc_subspace_projection/code/readme.md

-The code of our paper \\
+The code of our paper.
 You need to modify the file path, if you want to run the codes